disisto/apc-switched-rack-pdu-control-panel/README.md

 ---

 ## Quick Install
-No&nbsp;🚀 &nbsp;science: Upload a single PHP file on a Webserver, enter the PDU IP address and the SNMPv3 access data with an editor and the script is ready for use.
+No&nbsp;🚀&nbsp;science: Upload a single PHP file on a Webserver, enter the PDU IP address and the SNMPv3 access data with an editor and the script is ready for use.

 ---
 This project is not affiliated with <a href="https://www.apc.com/">APC by Schneider Electric</a>.<br>